symcbean/CaPy/README.md

 *Custom scripts*
 : See
   **CaPyscript**(5)
-  for details of customer scripts
+  for details of custom scripts